seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 The region of my heart: be Kent unmannerly,
 When Lear is mad.
 What wilt thou do, old man?
 Think'st thou that duty shall have dread to speak,
 When power to flattery bows?
-To plainness honour's bound,
+To plainness honor's bound,
 When majesty stoops to folly.
 Reverse thy doom;
-And, in thy best consideration, cheque
+And, in thy best consideration, check
 This hideous rashness: answer my life my judgment,
 Thy youngest daughter does not love thee least.

 **KING LEAR**
-Out of my sight!

 *\[Laying his hand on his sword]*

-**ALBANY** **CORNWALL**
+O, vassal! miscreant! /

+**ALBANY & CORNWALL**
-Dear sir, forbear.
+/ Dear sir, forbear. /

 **KENT**
-Do:
+/ Do:
 Kill thy physician, and the fee bestow
 Upon thy foul disease.
 Revoke thy doom;
-Or, whilst I can vent clamour from my throat,
+Or, whilst I can vent clamor from my throat,
-I'll tell thee thou dost evil.
+I'll tell thee thou dost evil. /

 **KING LEAR**
-Hear me, recreant!
+/ Hear me, recreant!
 Since thou hast sought to make us break our vow,
 Which we durst never yet, and with strain'd pride
 To come between our sentence and our power,